tachibana-shin/flutter_kaeru/README.md

-# Reactivity for Flutter
+# Reactify for Flutter

-**Reactivity** is a comprehensive and efficient reactivity system for Flutter, inspired by Vue 3's `@vue/reactivity`.
+**Reactify** is a comprehensive and efficient reactivity system for Flutter, inspired by Vue 3's `@vue/reactivity`.
 It provides a fully functional reactive programming model that makes state management in Flutter simple, optimized, and declarative.

 ## 🚀 Features